 In this AI workshop, you are going to build a model to predict the bike demand for a specific hour of a day for the city of Washington.
 The data is available as sample data in the Azure ML Studio (classic) and is based on the data that has been collected in 2011 and 2012 in Washington.Continue reading “AI Workshop: Predict Bike Demand”

 This workshop is about building a model to classify people using demographics to predict whether a person will have an annual income over 50K dollars or not.

 The dataset used in this experiment is the US Adult Census Income Binary Classification dataset, which is a subset of the 1994 Census database, using working adults over the age of 16 with an adjusted income index of > 100.

 This blog is inspired on the Sample 5: Binary Classification with Web Service: Adult Database from the Azure AI Gallery.Continue reading “AI Workshop: Predict Annual Income”

 Imagine you are an HR-Manager, and you would like to know which employees are likely to stay, and which might leave your company.
 Besides you would like to understand which factors contribute to leaving your company.
-You have gathered data in the past (well, in this case Kaggle simulated a dataset for you, but just imagine), and now you can start with this Hands On Lab to build your prediction model to see if that can help you.
+You have gathered data in the past (well, in this case Kaggle simulated a dataset for you, but just imagine), and now you can start with this Predict Employee Leave Hands-On Lab to build your prediction model to see if that can help you.